Skip to Main Content

 Can I use generative AI for referencing?

-How do I reference something created by generative AI?
+How do I acknowledge something created by generative AI?

-We recommend that you base the reference for generative AI content on the referencing guidance for personal communication or correspondence or the nearest equivalent for your style.
+Some referencing styles provide guidance on how to reference generative AI.
 Check the Academic Referencing Tool for advice on how to do this using your required or preferred style.
 If you are still unsure, contact the Library for advice.

 Whilst the writing is my own and I take responsibility for all errors, ChatGPT was used to create the initial section structure for this essay.

-In other cases it may be more appropriate to acknowledge your use of generative AI tools in a way more akin to a “methods” section of a research paper:
+In other cases, it may be more appropriate to acknowledge use of generative AI tools similar to a “methods” section of a research paper:

 Initial text provided using ChatGPT.
 (2023, February 14).
 Prompt: “What procedures should be taken to avoid the mis-use of generative A.I. in education”.